-Santa Monica Bay kelp forests once teemed with a rainbow of abalone species—red, pink, green, white, black, threaded, and flat.
-These shy, underwater snails have been prized by Californians as far back as people have lived on our coast.
-By the mid 1900’s abalone were already in decline and by 1997 commercial fisheries for all species were closed.
-Now, only a highly restricted recreational fishery for red abalone is permitted north of San Francisco Bay.
+Santa Monica Bay kelp forests once teemed with seven species of abalone —red, pink, green, white, black, pinto, and flat.
+These cryptic large underwater snails have been sought after by Californians as far back as people have lived on our coast.
+Unfortunately, overharvesting and disease severely impacted abalone by the mid 1990’s.
+In 1997, commercial fisheries for all species were closed and only a highly restricted recreational fishery for red abalone was permitted north of San Francisco Bay.
 This northern recreational fishery was closed in late 2017 by the emergence of purple sea urchin barrens resulting in red abalone dying from starvation.

-Disease, overharvesting, warmer water, and loss of the kelp forests have contributed to the decline of abalone populations and made the natural recovery of most California species nearly impossible.
+Disease, overharvesting, warmer water, overpopulated sea urchins, and loss of the kelp forests have contributed to the decline of abalone populations and made the natural recovery of most California species nearly impossible.

-TBF recently constructed a state of the art abalone research laboratory at the Southern California Marine Institute (SCMI) on Terminal Island in San Pedro, CA. This lab is allowing us to conduct controlled experiments to better understand abalone broodstock conditioning and spawning behavior.
-SCMI is conveniently located close to abundant kelp that acts as a nutritious food source for the abalone, and near our kelp forest restoration sites on Palos Verdes, where our research vessel is berthed, and where we plan to outplant abalone back into the wild to restore their populations.
+TBF recently constructed a state of the art abalone research laboratory located at the Southern California Marine Institute (SCMI) on Terminal Island in San Pedro, CA. This lab is allowing us to conduct controlled experiments to better understand abalone broodstock conditioning and spawning behavior.
+SCMI is conveniently located near our kelp forest restoration sites on Palos Verdes, where our research vessel is berthed, and where we plan to outplant abalone back into the wild to restore their populations.